stevennic22/docker-go-ns1-dynamic-dns/README.md

 # Docker NS1 Dynamic DNS
 This updates DNS records in NS1 with the current IP every 5 minutes.
 The script runs under `cron` inside a lightweight Alpine-based Docker container.

-Based off of https://github.com/stevennic22/docker-ns1-dynamic-dns, which was forked to add Linode host management.

 [NS1](https://ns1.com) is a DNS provider that offers a generous free plan (500k queries/month, 50 records) and an API.

 ### IP Sources